If you will not be able to file your club taxes by the date they are due, you need to file for an extension before the original due date.

 You file using IRS form 7004.
 You can find a blank form and the IRS instructions for filling it in here:

-You can see an example of how the form is filled in for an investment club here:
+You can see an example of how the form is filled in for an investment club for 2021 here.
+Change the year to 2022 as needed:

 Form 7004 Filled in Example